savonet/book/audio.md

 ### Profiling

-Liquidsoap features a builtin _profiler_, which records the time spent in all "pure Liquidsoap" functions (i.e. excluding encoding of audio and video).
+Liquidsoap features a builtin _profiler_\index{profiler}, which records the time spent in all "pure Liquidsoap" functions (i.e. excluding encoding of audio and video).
 It can be enabled by calling `profiler.enable()` and then the profiling statistics can be retrieved at any time with `profiler.stats.string()`.
 This string is of the